FlixmediaTech/FlixmediaFlutterSDK/README.md

-# FlixMedia Flutter Plugin
+# FlixMedia Flutter SDK

-The **FlixMedia Flutter Plugin** provides access to the FlixMedia SDK inside Flutter apps (iOS and Android).
+The **FlixMedia Flutter SDK** provides access to the FlixMedia SDK inside Flutter apps (iOS and Android).
 It allows you to display syndicated product content directly in Flutter using a simple widget.

 ## Features